 - Linkage: Multi-vane fixed linkages are to be outboard with bronze bushings at all pivot points.
-An adjustable linkage shall be utilized on tight shutoff dampers in high temperature applications to allow for field adjustment at operating temperature conditions.
+An adjustable linkage shall be utilized on tight shutoff dampers in high-temperature applications to allow for field adjustment at operating temperature conditions.
 All levers shall be pinned or keyed to the shaft.
 Welding of levers to the shaft is not permitted.

-- Operator: The operator shall be shop mounted, calibrated and tested prior to shipment.
+- Operator: The operator shall be shop mounted, calibrated, and tested prior to shipment.
 Power operators are to be sized at a minimum of 1.
-5 times the calculated torque for safety factor.
+5 times the calculated torque for the safety factor.
 The operator mounting bracket and coupling are to be sized with consideration of the operator torque to prevent twisting and distortion of the bracket and the damper frame at the maximum torque condition.

 Multi-vane Dampers: Kelair Products, Inc., Model LSI